jonahlewis4/MoKaraoke/readme.md

 4. **Database Access**: Users have direct access to the Supabase database interface with the default credentials.

+5. **Environment**: The application is ran on a unix-based system.
+(It may work on Windows, but has not been tested)

 ### Limitations

 1. **Security**: